PoeMadara/Sustainable-Energy-Analysis-Platform/README.md

 ## Project Overview

-The **Sustainable Energy Analysis Platform (SEAP)** is the final project of the Data Analytics Bootcamp at Ironhack, focusing on predicting renewable energy generation trends, including solar, wind, hydroelectric, and biofuel energy.
+The **Sustainable Energy Analysis Platform (SEAP)** is my final project of the Data Analytics Bootcamp at Ironhack, focusing on predicting renewable energy generation trends, including solar, wind, hydroelectric, and biofuel energy.
 By leveraging **Machine Learning** and **Deep Learning** techniques, the project aims to assess energy efficiency and demand during the transition to clean energy sources.

 **Key Models:**
 - **Random Forest with GridSearchCV** for Machine Learning.